Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 3. Simplified Navigation

-- Keep main navigation to 5 items or fewer
+- Limit primary navigation to 5 items or fewer

 Common Mobile Design Mistakes in Kenya